Discovering the Heart-Brain Pathway: Groundbreaking Insights into Fainting Causes and Treatments

 Future applications are expected

 “From a clinical perspective, this is all very exciting,” said Richard Sutton, a clinical cardiologist at Imperial College London who was not involved in the study.
-This work “doesn’t answer every question right away, but I think with further study it could answer almost all of them.”
+This work “doesn’t answer every question right away, but I think with further study it might answer almost all of them.”

 By further understanding the human heart, the study may help treat cardiovascular disease, the leading cause of death worldwide, the study authors wrote in the paper.